huiwenzh/scRoGG/README.md

 # naiveT_net is a list with 'all' for the full network and sub_1 as the largest sub-communities by size.
 ```

 4. Performing network-based GSEA (net-GSEA).
 In scRoGG, we implement a novel method to perform gene-set enrichment analysis for network object (ANY igraph objects).
-To obtain gene set information, scRoGG implements the syntax from msigd.
+To obtain gene set information, scRoGG implements the syntax from msigdr.
 Please refer to our manuscript for how the analysis is performed.

 ```
 naiveT_gsea <- net_gsea(network = naiveT_net[['all']],species = 'Homo sapiens', category = 'C5',subcategory = 'GO:BP',minSize = 20,sign = F) # against GO BP pathways